orchetect/swift-state-machines/README.md

 This package provides building blocks to define your own set of states, conditional transition logic, and abstractions to serialize transition changes so that a overlapping calls to the same transition are not repeated.

-One of the high-level abstractions avilable combines all of these building blocks into a general-purpose, ready-to-use object lifecycle manager called `StartStopStateMachine`.
+One of the high-level abstractions available combines all of these building blocks into a general-purpose, ready-to-use object lifecycle manager called `StartStopStateMachine`.

 In its most basic form, it acts as a start/stop state machine: